 Fortunately, there is an extension on the Chrome Store that makes the “Save image” option now available in the right-click menu when you perform a right-click on a Twitter GIF.
 If you’re using a Chromium web browser such as Google Chrome, all you have to do is install this extension named Twitter Video Assist.

 Once having been added, you can start using it straight away without configuring anything.
 Now when you see a GIF on Twitter and want to save it, just right-click on it, then select “Save this Twitter video”.
 The browser will start downloading the GIF immediately, just like a normal image.

 Clicking the extension’s icon on the bar, you can select “options” to do some more settings.
 You can choose to specify download path and file name, save GIF as GIF or MP4, save Twitter videos as MP4 or TS.

 If you aren’t using Chrome Browser, or don’t want to install an extra extension, here is another option.
 Of course, you’ll have a bit more work to do to get your GIF but don’t worry, it’s still not very time-consuming.

 Step 1: Go to Twitter, copy the link to the Tweet and then go to this URL https://ezgif.com/optimize

 Step 2: Paste the Tweet link in the “Paste Image URL” field. and hit Upload!

-Step 3: The process will result in a mp4 video, scroll down and click “Convert to GIF”.
+Step 3: The process will result in an mp4 video, scroll down and click “Convert to GIF”.
 You can also play around with a bunch of different options here such as Fram rate or size before converting.
 Once you hit the Convert button, it will output a GIF right beneath.
-Now you can save it by simply right-clicking and select “Save image as…”
+Now you can save it by simply right-clicking and select “Save image as…”.